Joe’s Guide to the U2 General Admission

 A: There were several things I’ve done to occupy myself in the queue at the various cities I’ve visited.
-I’ve met several new and old friends from all over the world (all cities); read books, newspapers, or caught up on social media (all cities).
-On the 360 tour, I’ve drunk beer (Dublin III, Las Vegas); slept all morning on my inflatable mattress (Chicago II); ordered and ate delivered pizza (Chicago I and II); got angry at security (Zagreb II); played games on my iPhone (Barcelona I); and bought U2 T-Shirts (London II, Dublin I).
+I’ve met several new and old friends from all over the world (all cities); read books and newspapers (all cities).
+On the 360 tour, I’ve drank beer (Dublin III, Las Vegas); slept all morning on my inflatable mattress (Chicago II); ordered and ate delivered pizza (Chicago I and II); got angry at security (Zagreb II); played games on my iPhone (Barcelona I); and bought U2 T-Shirts (London II, Dublin I).

-During the Vancouver 360 overnight queue, we had a propane heater and a BBQ fired up, which we later returned when it was time to put our materials away the next day.
+During the Vancouver overnight queue, we had a propane heater and a BBQ fired up, which we later returned to Dino’s truck when it was time to put our materials away the next day.
 It was a lot of fun to literally and figuratively chill out!
-We had such strong memories from the BBQ, we did the same for the Winnipeg queue.
+We had such strong memories from the BBQ, we did the same for the Winnipeg queue – thanks Darryl!

-On the iNNOCENCE + eXPERIENCE Tour, I was busy helping manage a few queues.
-Since the check-in systems are more-or-less the norm, waiting in line on aggregate is much shorter.
-Still, worth bringing something to read, or just chat it up with fellow fans.
+On the iNNOCENCE + eXPERIENCE Tour, I’ve been busy helping manage the queues.
+Since the check-in systems are more-or-less the norm, waiting in line is much shorter.
+Still, worth bringing something to read or just chat it up with fellow fans.